 2) You’re Bloated

-Pancreatic cancer can cause ascites, the build-up of extra fluid in the abdomen.
+Pancreatic cancer can cause digestive problems, which may cause gas and bloating.
+Pancreatic cancer can also cause ascites, the build-up of extra fluid in the abdomen.
 This causes the belly to swell and stretch out.

 3) You’re Having Trouble Digesting Food

 Loss of appetite, indigestion and nausea are common in people with pancreatic cancer.
-Some or all these symptoms may occur when a tumor blocks or slows the regular digestive processes.
+These symptoms often happen when the disease affects a person’s ability to digest food and absorb nutrients.
+They may also occur when a tumor blocks or slows the regular digestive processes.

 4) You’re Losing Weight and You Don’t Know Why